nilsteampassnet/teampass_doc/docs/manage/manage-groups.md

 # Edit a Group

-To edit, click the `edition icon`.
+To edit, click the `edit icon`.

 ![Screenshot](../img/mng-grp-5.png)

-And edit it through the dialogbox
+And edit it through the dialog box

 ![Screenshot](../img/mng-grp-6.png)

 # Delete a Group

-To delete, click the `edition icon` and Confirm.
+To delete, click the `edit icon` and Confirm.

 ![Screenshot](../img/mng-grp-7.png)